 The natives on the E. and S. E. seem to live well, being provided with horses and everything necessary for savage life.
-They generally visit the river every summer to hunt deer, and occasionally murder our natives.
-They are always mounted, and equipped with bows and arrows, and spears or lances about six feet long, iron-shod.
+They generally visit the river every summer to hunt deer, and occasionally murder our natives. always mounted, and equipped with bows and arrows, and spears or lances about six feet long, iron-shod.
 They are well dressed in leather shirts and leggings garnished with porcupine quills; they use much white clay and red ocher, to paint their faces, and their horses also are generally daubed with these colors.

-The day before we arrived here, Grand Nepisangue, one of our hunters, was pursued by ten horsemen.
-He attempted to escape, but being nearly overtaken ran into a thicket, where he took his station behind a large tree and presented his rifle.
-Seeing him ready to fire, they stopped, and by signs showed they intended no harm.
-An old man, who seemed to be a chief among them, dismounted and gave him to understand that they did not wish white people to come up this river; that our guns had driven away the deer or made them so wild that they could no longer be killed with bows and arrows; and finally, that if we did not abandon the river, they would drive us away.
-These people, I suppose, were Scietogas, who dwell W. of the Shahaptins, or Nez Percés, are very numerous, and have the name of being hospitable.
+The day before we arrived here, Grand Nepisangue, one of our hunters, was pursued by ten horsemen. attempted to escape, but being nearly overtaken ran into a thicket, where he took his station behind a large tree and presented his rifle.
+Seeing him ready to fire, they stopped, and by signs showed they intended no harm. man, who seemed to be a chief among them, dismounted and gave him to understand that they did not wish white people to come up this river; that our guns had driven away the deer or made them so wild that they could no longer be killed with bows and arrows; and finally, that if we did not abandon the river, they would drive us away.
+These people, I suppose, were Scietogas, 45 who word is Paiute (Shoshonean); the terminal element -toga is the same as the -tuka which occurs so frequently in Comanche tribal names, and the -rika of dwell W. of the Shahaptins, or Nez Percés, are very numerous, and have the name of being hospitable.
 They have leather tents and buffalo robes, and live like the Meadow Indians on the E. side of the Rocky mountains.
 The robes they get from the Nez Percés, who go for buffalo every year with the Flat Heads.

 Willamette.
 The three freemen Henry means must have been some of the late P. F. Co.-perhaps Milligan, Flanagan, and Baker, named Feb.
 18th, beyond.
+45 Or Sciatogas or Siatogas-that is, the Camass eaters of the N. W. The